survivejs/webpack-book/manuscript/advanced_techniques/understanding_chunks.md

 # Understanding Chunks

 Chunks are one of the most fundamental concepts of Webpack.
 We already touched the topic at the *Splitting Bundles* chapter.
 There we set up two separate entries, one for the application code and one for our vendor dependencies.

 With some additional setup Webpack was able to output separate bundles for these.
 We also did something similar with CSS as we separated it from our code to a bundle of its own in order to improve caching behavior.

+## Chunk Types

 As [discussed in the documentation](https://webpack.github.io/docs/code-splitting.html#chunk-types), internally Webpack treats chunks in three types: